grafana/grafana/docs/sources/dashboards/share-dashboards-panels/_index.md

 1. Navigate to **Dashboards > Snapshots** in the main menu.
 1. Click the red **x** next to the snapshot that you want to delete.

 The snapshot is immediately deleted.
-You may need to clear your browser cache or use a private or incognito browser to confirm this.
+You might need to clear your browser cache or use a private or incognito browser to confirm this.

-## Export a dashboard
+## Export dashboards {#export-a-dashboard}

 In addition to sharing dashboards as links, reports, and snapshots, you can export them as PDFs or JSON files.